Logan Paul returns to YouTube with a suicide awareness video, and many viewers aren't buying it

 The video addresses the controversy around his Aokigahara video, then segues into Paul showing his attempt to fix what he did.
 During the video, Paul talks with suicide prevention advocates, who deliver statistics and advice.
 He also pledged to donate $1 million to suicide prevention resources.

 Many viewers are unhappy that Paul is back at all.
 Some feel that his time off wasn’t long enough to actually foster any sort of reflection.
-Others think he’s now abusing the cause for views and money, while many aren’t buying his assertion that he didn’t realize the importance of suicide prevention.
+Others think he’s now abusing the cause for views and money, while many aren’t buying his assertion that he didn’t realize the importance of suicide prevention. false false

 The full video can be watched below.